-We travel anywhere, and we are happy to photograph at beautiful wedding venues throughout Hertfordshire, London, Bedfordshire, Buckinghamshire, Cambridgeshire, Oxfordshire, Berkshire and Essex.
+We don’t just do Hertfordshire Wedding photography!
+We travel anywhere, and we are happy to photograph at beautiful wedding venues throughout London, Bedfordshire, Buckinghamshire, Cambridgeshire, Oxfordshire, Berkshire and Essex.
 I include travel costs up to one hundred miles from St Albans.
-Thereafter we charge forty pence per mile.
-If your venue is over one hundred and fifty miles away, we would book an overnight stay in a local bed & breakfast, for the night before and the night of the wedding.
+Thereafter we charge fifty pence per mile.
+If your venue is over one hundred and fifty miles away, we would book overnight stays in a local bed & breakfast, for the night before and the night of the wedding.

 Is Steve the actual photographer?

-Yes, I am your photographer and with my associate photographer we are the people who arrive on the day to photograph your wedding.
+Yes, I am your photographer and with my associate photographer we are the people who are with you on the day to photograph your wedding.

 Why is Steve such good value?

 Afterwards, we edit the images, and digitally finish each one.
 All your images will be colour corrected, cropped if necessary, enhanced and gently retouched, to reveal the excitement or subtlety of each moment recorded.
-Working with care and consideration, our post-production work can take several days.
+Working with care and consideration, our post-production work takes several days.
 Our involvement with you continues with guidance on choosing your album photographs, and may involve several trial album designs until you are completely happy before ordering the finished album.
-You can see some details of our beautiful albums here, and get details about the design process here.

 Why are there two photographers?

-My associate and I work in a very complimentary way, photographing from two different points of view.
+My associates are all professional wedding photographers with their own practices.
+We work in a very complimentary way, photographing from two different points of view.
 We each see things differently, use different lenses, and your photographs will reflect the graphic and gentle, scenic and detailed, exciting and sensitive approach that we each bring to you.
-We can each be with either of you for getting ready shots, and we meet up at the ceremony venue, where we can often get shots from the front and the back without moving about too much.
-Later, I may be doing formal group shots, while my associate is photographing your beautiful dining area.
-You end up with a wonderfully comprehensive collection of images.
+We can each be with both of you for getting ready shots, and we meet up at the ceremony venue, where we can often get photos from the front and the back without moving about too much.
+Later, I may be doing formal group shots, while my associate is photographing your beautiful dining tables.
+You’ll have a wonderfully comprehensive collection of images.

 What ‘style’ of photography do you do?